ionutpopescu27/ByteMeHackaton/backend/README.md

 2.1.
 Asking specific questions about ByteMe insurance firm e.g. What is Motor Third Party Insurance claim process?
-                  |
-                  |
-                  V
-MOTOR THIRD PARTY (MTP) INSURANCE is a mandatory motor insurance cover required for all vehicles, vans, or motorcycles for private or commercial use, providing liability coverage against bodily injury or death of a third party.
+Response: MOTOR THIRD PARTY (MTP) INSURANCE is a mandatory motor insurance cover required for all vehicles, vans, or motorcycles for private or commercial use, providing liability coverage against bodily injury or death of a third party.

 2.2.
 Sms + specific form on needs e.g.I want to make a claim and i want the documents required to support a claim.